If you’re overwhelmed by mobile app metrics, you’re not alone.

 If we had 300 activations and 500 downloads this week, our activation rate would be 60%.
 Not too shabby, but room for improvement.

+But keeping mobile app users engaged isn’t easy.
 The average app loses over 77% of its daily active users (DAUs) within 3 days after install.

 So how can you keep users coming back to your app?
 Get actionable user data by tracking retention cohorts.

 Instead of lumping all your users into one bucket, breaking them into cohorts and tracking their behavior over time can give you valuable insights into onboarding flows, user experience, and product/market fit.

 This is the monetary value a customer has netted you to date.
 This data can help you build tiered loyalty programs to retain your most valuable customers.

 To ensure your app stays profitable, LTV needs to eventually exceed Cost Per Acquisition.

 Ask for User Feedback.
 Requesting feedback is the best way to identify and fix friction points before users ditch your app.
 Ask for feedback (and include contact information) in your release notes, and feature a feedback button in your app.
 1 Second Everyday and Zomato do a great job of this: